amirhoseinG/FATSRAN-telegram-bot/README.md

 fastran is a wonderful translator on the telegram platform.

-fastran auto detect your text language and traslate your text easily .
+fastran auto Detects your text in your language and translates it easily

 # Technologies

 Using googletrans library for translation user text  .

-Using telegram library for build bot .
+Using telegram library for To build a bot .

 # how to run ?